jpuka/mushi-identifier/README.md

 Have you ever wandered around in the beautiful autumn forest looking for fungi food, but ended up spending most of your time staring at a book while getting inhabited by deer flies.
 If so, this tool might be just for you!
 It will help you deduce which mushroom is delicious and which kills you, while allowing you to spend more time marvelling the nature around you.

 Mushi-identifier is an image-recognition application (web & mobile) that recognizes mushroom species from photos.
-After receiving a photo, it returns the name of the mushroom with a confidence score.
+After receiving a photo, it returns the names of the top-3 mushrooms it resembles with a confidence score.

 The app should be used together with a recent mushroom book.
 If you find a mushroom you do not know, take a photo for the app and it will tell you what it looks like.
 Then, you can quickly find the mushroom in the book glossary instead of scrolling through endless pages looking for images of it.

 The app is targeted at novice mushroom hunters, and for now it identifies the 26 edible mushrooms species recommended by the [Finnish food authority](https://www.ruokavirasto.fi/henkiloasiakkaat/tietoa-elintarvikkeista/elintarvikeryhmat/ruokasienet/suositeltavat-ruokasienet/).
 These species are common and easy to verify with a book even for beginners.

 *NOTE: This project is a work-in-progress.
-Check the [Roadmap](#roadmap) below for a quick* overview of the development stage.
+Currently, a baseline model trained with the raw dataset (21/26 species) is ready and deployed as a REST API with Docker and FastAPI.
+Check the [Roadmap](#6-roadmap) below for an overview of the development stage.*

 ## 2 Motivation

 This is an autumn deep learning project, that I felt inspired to start after going mushroom hunting with friends with no prior experience in mushrooms.
 I found that especially for people with less experience, the majority of the time in the forest is spent staring at a book trying to find images that resemble the mushroom in front of you.